ticahere/ll_Airtable-in-Unity/README.md

 1. Create an empty game object and name it "Gallery".
 2. Add multiple `Assets/Prefab/ArtObj.prefab` objects to the scene under Galery game object.
 The number of ArtObj should be the same as items in your Airtable.
 3. Place each ArtObj at your desired place in the scene.
 You can add cube or plane as a wall to hang the ArtObj, or add lights to different place.
+4. Uncheck `Auto Gallery` for AirtableDB under `Get Airtable Record`.
-4. Hit play.
+5. Hit play.
 The art images and texts from Airtable should be automatically attached to the gallery you create!

  Here is the example of `ArtGallery` scene.
  ![alt text](/Screenshot/Gallery.PNG)